Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Abstract

 \section{Abstract}

-The baryon magnetic and transition magnetic moments are computed in heavy baryon chiral perturbation theory in the large-$N_c$ limit, where $N_c$ is the number of colors.
-One-loop nonanalytic corrections of orders $m_q^{1/2}$ and $m_q \ln m_q$ are analyzed and contributions of both intermediate octet and decuplet baryon states are included.
-The effects of the decuplet-octet mass difference are explicitly evaluated in corrections of order $m_q^{1/2}$ only.
-The resultant expressions are compared with the available experimental data and with other determinations in the context of conventional heavy baryon chiral perturbation theory for three light quarks flavors and at the physical value $N_c=3$.
-The agreement reached is very good.
+The magnetic and transition magnetic moments of the ground-state baryons are computed in heavy baryon chiral perturbation theory in the large-$N_c$ limit, where $N_c$ is the number of colors.
+SU(3) symmetry breaking is systematically studied twofold: On the one hand, one-loop nonanalytic corrections of orders $m_q^{1/2}$ and $m_q \ln m_q$ are included, with contributions of baryon intermediate states from both flavor octet and flavor decuplet multiplets, assuming degeneracy between baryon states within a given flavor multiplet but nondegeneracy between baryons of different multiplets.
+On the other hand, perturbative SU(3) symmetry breaking is also analyzed by including all relevant leading-order operators that explicitly break SU(3) at linear order.
+The resultant expressions are compared with the available experimental data and with other determinations in the context of conventional heavy baryon chiral perturbation theory for three flavors of light quarks and at the physical value $N_c=3$.
+The agreement reached is quite impressive.